How to chart your menstrual cycle

 Between the thumb and forefinger collect the mucus from the vaginal opening.

 External sensation – use one of the 3 following to describe the external sensation: dry, moist/damp, or wet.
 The wetter the sensation, the more fertile you are.

 Amount – this will increase as you get close to ovulation.
 It is best recorded in a bar graph form which is easily read.

 Texture – this can vary from none or pasty in the non-fertile phase, then creamy or milky in the stages around ovulation, to clear, stretchy or like raw egg white at ovulation.
 Each woman is different and mucus can vary from cycle to cycle.

-Whats you’ll expect to see… when your about to ovulate you’ll have a creamy/pasty CM, then it will go watery then be like raw egg white that is stretchy, the raw egg white like CM is the fertile mucous!
+What are you’ll expect to see… when you are about to ovulate you’ll have a creamy/pasty CM, then it will go watery then be like a raw egg white that is stretchy, the raw egg white like CM is the fertile mucous!
 That day you have this is your ovulation day.

 This step is optional.
 Fertile signs include softening (feels like your lips, when harder feels like the tip of your nose) and opening of the cervical os.

 You may find this a little overwhelming at first, however, after about 3 cycles you will start to see an obvious pattern and be much more aware of your fertility.
 Your practitioner can help you to interpret your cycle to enhance conception attempts.

 - Our Ovulation Strip Tests work by allowing you to detect your monthly LH Surge – the sudden and dramatic increase in Luteinizing Hormone (LH) present in your urine just before you ovulate.
 LH is the hormone that facilitates ovulation (the release of the egg).
 When you detect your LH surge with an ovulation test, you know you are at your most fertile.